If children and young people are to achieve their best, we must put their voice at the centre of any planning.

 - ‘How to share your views in an Annual Review‘ Factsheet for young people from their youth advisory group (FLARE)

-The Suffolk SEND 16+ Transitions Guide (PDF) for information about young people moving beyond year 11.
+The Suffolk Preparing for Adulthood Guide (PDF) for information about transition planning from year 9.

 The SEND YP Network in Suffolk (Young people with SEND helping to shape services in Suffolk)